 The most important part of any successful DIY job is having the right tools and materials available before beginning any work.
-It is also beneficial to have a complete understanding of the appliance’s design prior to starting the repair process.
-This way one may accurately identify which components need replacing or repairing in order to get their refrigerator back up and running quickly and efficiently while keeping costs down.
+It is also beneficial to have a complete understanding of the appliance’s design before starting the repair process.
+This way one may accurately identify which components need replacing or repairing to get their refrigerator back up and running quickly and efficiently while keeping costs down.

 Understanding Refrigerator Basics

 Before attempting any DIY refrigerator repair, it is essential to understand the basics of how a refrigerator operates.
 Knowing the fundamental principles behind fridges helps diagnose issues and allows for informed decisions when repairing them.
-The refrigerator temperature should be set between 37°F and 40°F in order to maintain optimal food storage conditions.
-Measuring humidity levels, either with a hygrometer or thermometer/hygrometer combination device, can also help determine if there are any changes that need to be made in regard to temperature settings.
+The refrigerator temperature should be set between 37°F and 40°F to maintain optimal food storage conditions.
+Measuring humidity levels, either with a hygrometer or thermometer/hygrometer combination device, can also help determine if any changes need to be made regarding temperature settings.

 Safety precautions must always be taken before beginning repairs on refrigerators.
-When working near condenser coils it is important to turn off power at the circuit breaker or unplug the unit from its power source prior to cleaning or inspecting components; otherwise electric shock may occur.
+When working near condenser coils it is important to turn off power at the circuit breaker or unplug the unit from its power source before cleaning or inspecting components; otherwise, electric shock may occur.
 Additionally, wear appropriate eye protection and gloves as these areas often contain sharp metal fins which can cause injury if not handled properly.

 Identifying The Problem

-Refrigerator repairs can be complex and require a thorough assessment in order to accurately diagnose the problem.
-Fortunately, there are some common refrigerator issues that can often be resolved without having to call a repairman.
+Refrigerator repairs can be complex and require a thorough assessment to accurately diagnose the problem.
+Fortunately, some common refrigerator issues can often be resolved without having to call a repairman.
 Identifying the issue is the first step when attempting any DIY appliance repair.
 The following steps will help homeowners identify faults with their refrigerators:

 - Check for power – Make sure that the outlet you’re using is working properly by plugging another device into it.
 Additionally, check your home’s circuit breaker box if necessary.